Help Center

 Select multiple notifications and act on them together.

-Click the checkbox on each row to build a selection.
+Click the checkbox on each row to build a selection, or use the Select all visibletri-state checkbox in the inbox header to select every loaded row at once.
+The header checkbox shows an indeterminate (mixed) state when some — but not all — visible rows are selected, and toggles to clear or fully select on click.
 A bulk-action toolbar appears at the bottom of the list pane showing N selected and the available actions:

 • Mark read / Mark unread